 4. Executive interviews:

 Conduct interviews with key executives, including board members, to discuss the importance of governance in your organisation.
 Share these interviews through blog posts, podcasts, or video content.
-Executives can explain their roles, the company's governance priorities, and how these efforts contribute to the company's long-term sustainability.
+Executives can explain their roles, the company’s governance priorities, and how these efforts contribute to its long-term sustainability.

 5. Governance webinars: